-Our listing at 326 Fairfield Avenue (MLS 528382), Bellevue, Kentucky is a delightful mixture of Late Victorian and Arts & Crafts styles.
+Our listing at 326 Fairfield Avenue, Bellevue, Kentucky is a delightful mixture of Late Victorian and Arts & Crafts styles.
 Built in 1910, this single family home is nestled in the midst of Bellevue’s Fairfield Avenue Historic District.
 The historic district includes buildings along both sides of Fairfield Avenue/Kentucky Route 8 and extends from Lafayette Avenue to O’Fallon Avenue.

 Fairfield Avenue–or the “Avenue” as it has simply been called–has been Bellevue’s main thoroughfare and commercial artery from the time the city was incorporated in 1870.